Giant cell arteritis is a condition which affects the arteries. If left untreated it can cause serious sight loss.

 At the moment the exact cause of the disease is unknown.

-Giant Cell Arteritis is sometimes related to other problems.
-Most commonly polymyalgia rhuematica, this is a condition which causes pain in the shoulders and hip joints.
-Polymyalgia rhuematica is also associated with problems of blood supply.
-Often people with polymyalgia rhuematica go on to develop Giant Cell Arteritis.
-However, Giant Cell Arteritis can often occur on its own without any other medical conditions.
+Giant cell arteritis is sometimes related to other problems.
+Most commonly polymyalgia rheumatica, this is a condition which causes pain in the shoulders and hip joints.
+Polymyalgia rheumatica is also associated with problems of blood supply.
+Often people with polymyalgia rheumatica go on to develop giant cell arteritis.
+However, giant cell arteritis can often occur on its own without any other medical conditions.

-Sometimes first sign that someone has Giant Cell Arteritis is a headache.
+Sometimes the first sign that someone has giant cell arteritis is a headache.
 This headache is usually concentrated in the temple region of your head.
 Just above your eye and near to your hairline.
 Often it is tender to touch and things like combing your hair may be painful.

 Sometimes the temporal artery swells and can be seen around your eye, this too is tender to touch.
 There are other symptoms such as fever, weight loss and generally feeling unwell.